Data Access Bill | A “breach of professional secrecy”

 According to the CAI, the bill aims to allow greater circulation of information, without the patient’s clear consent. ” [Le projet de loi] thus infringes the right to respect for private life and professional secrecy”, writes the commission in its brief.

 Minister Éric Caire reminded Mr.e Note that the qualified “interveners” are essentially members of professional orders or members of nursing staff.
-Still, according to section 36 of the bill, the government could proceed by regulation to authorize someone “who is not a professional within the meaning of the Professional Code”.
+Still, according to section 36 of the bill, the government might proceed by regulation to authorize someone “who is not a professional within the meaning of the Professional Code”.

 The minister’s explanations did not reassure the president of the CAI, who also argued that “the margin left to the regulations” is too wide and “should not be used to establish rules of law or exceptions to fundamental rights “.